wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 ---
 *Presented by* SICK!
 Festival + Word of Warning

-###Café open 4 — 25 March (closed Mondays/Tuesdays)
+###Café Open 4 — 25 March (closed Mondays/Tuesdays)
 An award-winning pop-up café — which isn't just arty, it is ART — a social and artistic hub where spontaneity and performance meet great food and drink.

 ####Venue + Booking Details
 Dates: Wednesday 4 — Wednesday 25 March 2015 (closed Mondays/Tuesdays)
 Opening Times: 12noon-7.30pm every day (closed Mondays/Tuesdays)
-Venue: TO BE CONFIRMED IN MID-FEBRUARY
+Venue: to be confirmed in mid-February
 Tickets: entry to the café is free; however, there may be some special events with restricted entry (see below for details).
 Special Offer: during Unhappy Hour (6.30pm-7.30pm) enjoy pre-show 2-for-1 drinks offers and great food by showing a ticket for any [SICK!
 Festival](http://www.sickfestival.com/programme/channel/manchester) event.